 As health care costs rise, the struggle to access care is getting harder.
 And for many, poor health leads directly to eviction and homelessness.
 Our clinic is one of the few homeless charities in the nation to provide free health care and medication fulfillment.

 To help our clients make positive decisions regarding their health, we provide them with information on a wide range of health care topics.
 We also have an array of specialty doctors who volunteer their time and resources.
 We were awarded the 2013 Dr. Rodney L. Huey Champion of Oklahoma Health award by the Blue Cross Blue Shield for this unique service.

-Our mission is to serve those experiencing homelessness or who are at risk of becoming homeless, we take housing seriously.
-So much so, that we built Hudson Villas, a 60-unit apartment complex.
+Our mission is to serve those experiencing homelessness or who are at risk of becoming homeless.
+Housing ends homelessness.
+This simple fact led us to build Hudson Villas, a 60-unit apartment complex.
 We also have other permanent supportive housing available.

 18 units dedicated for the chronically homeless at Hudson Villas

 17 units across two apartment complexes, scattered-site housing (for the chronically homeless)

 Project-based vouchers in partnership with the Tulsa Housing Authority